RoboMaster-Club/Electrical-System/README.md

 `Made by @cmz97`

-This board provides all the power delivery on the robot chassis, which consist of four DJI M3508 Motor
+This board provides all the power delivery on the robot chassis, which consist of four DJI M3508 Motor.
+It also has a 3.3v relay on board that selection output from either the super capacitor bank or the battery directorly.
+This switching action can be controlled by software via a logic high, which is passed through a opto-isolator for signal isolation.
+In case of emergency, such as super capacitor failure, one can flip a by-pass switch that disable all software input, and force the circuit to take battery input only.

+The software

 [Chassis Power Distribution Board  Repository for Detail Info](https://github.com/RoboMaster-Club/Electrical-System/tree/master/Power-Distribution-Board-V3.0/Chassis%20Power%20Distribution%20Board)‼️